As an Amazon Associate I earn from qualifying purchases.

-This clean eating egg salad recipe is perfect for the spring holiday table, or just a regular, middle-of-the-week sandwich!
+This egg salad recipe is perfect for the spring holiday table, or just a regular, middle-of-the-week sandwich!

-But I managed to eventually regain some control and routine in my life once I got moved in with mom.
-And thankfully, fell back into my eating plan pretty quickly.
+But I managed to eventually regain some control and routine in my life once I got moved in with Mom.
+Thankfully, I fell back into my eating plan pretty quickly.
 It felt great to have those jeans fitting again!

 These days, I’ve gone a different route with my eating plan.
 I still eat clean, but now I eat vegan.
 However, I know many of you don’t, so these types of recipes won’t be disappearing from my blog.
 Promise!